hpe-dev-incubator/hpe-dev-portal/content/blog/sivayanama-simplifying-open-api-specification-with-reusable-common-data-models.md

 ```

 ## Advantages of externalised definitions
-Externalized definitions have many advantages over traditional inline definitions.
-Here are a few
+Externalized definitions have many advantages over traditional inline definitions, such as:

 - Loosely coupling data models, and definitions from OpenAPI Specification.
 - Data models can be reused with common definitions.
 - This will reduce the OpenAPI specification files significantly.